erinne1/espm-157/README.md

-## Sixth Mass Extinction?
+## Is the Sixth Mass Extinction ongoing?

-Earth is 4.6 billion years old and extinctions are a normal part of We validate for ourselves whether the notion species are being lost at a 1000 times the background rate is true.
+Earth is 4.6 billion years old and extinctions are a normal part of evolutionary consequences.
+We validate for ourselves whether the notion that species are being lost at a 1000 times the background rate is true.
 In this module we focus on the past 500 years using public information but with parsing data through request and retrieval.

 ## Newly introduced focus: Application Programming Interface (API)
 By essentially pinging
 A RESTful API supports formats like HTML, Json, text, Xml.
 It is commonly used by businesses, web applications to access data from other useful applications.

-### Important packages
+### Important R packages from this project
 - `httr`: performs API requests for information
 - `jsonlite`: converting objects from json into R
 - `purrr`: loops over lists